Maynard Artificial Grass Installation Services

 Maynard Building Department Requirements for Artificial Grass Installation Permits

-Artificial grass installation in Maynard requires compliance with the Building Department and Inspectional Services.
-Projects must adhere to impervious surface limits and local zoning codes.
-Significant site alterations may trigger Planning Board review, especially in areas with high-density zoning or within Historic Districts.
-Homeowners should review HOA or deed restrictions before proceeding.
-Required documentation includes detailed site plans, property surveys, drainage calculations, material specifications, and proof of contractor licensing and insurance.
+All artificial grass installations in Maynard require review by the Building Department/Inspectional Services.
+Projects must comply with impervious surface limits and local zoning.
+Significant site alterations may trigger Planning Board review, especially in areas with HOA or deed restrictions.
+Required documentation includes site plans, property surveys, drainage calculations, material specifications, and proof of contractor licensing and insurance.
 Permit fees vary by project scope, with review timelines typically 2–4 weeks.
 Inspections are scheduled at key stages, and a completion certificate is issued upon final approval.
 Coordination with the Conservation Commission is necessary for properties near protected areas.

 Maynard Building Inspections Division